-Here's just a few precious moments inside the Gallery of Children's Art's inaugural exhibition, Starting Early, a show featuring examples of leading Australian artists' contemporary practice alongside rare artworks from the artists' childhoods.
+Here's just a few precious moments inside the Gallery of Children's Art's inaugural exhibition, Starting Young, a show featuring examples of leading Australian artists' contemporary practice alongside rare artworks from the artists' childhoods.

 The direct relationship between childhood and adult art is unmistakable.
 It is plain evidence of the artist emerging in childhood (long before graduating from art college!), and of the legitimacy of childrens' cultural agency.

 Entering the show with Gordon Bennett's Home decor (Preston + De Stijl = citizen) life in the rhythm section, 1996 (on loan from Milani Gallery), and, Small Mirror Head, 2002 (on loan from the Estate of Gordon Bennett).

 A closer look at one of Gordon's adult works, Home decor...